Cluster management

 in structured authentication configuration.

-Configure the OIDC issuer in the Structured Authentication Configuration of the remote cluster.
+Configure the OIDC issuer in the Structured Authentication Configuration

 Example Structured Authentication Configuration file